Chase Oliver 2024 presidential campaign: Foreign policy

 Oliver promotes a non-interventionist foreign policy, stating that "It's just not a great combination when you're exporting our weapons to autocrats around the world".
 He has criticized both Presidents Biden and Trump for their foreign policy, believing that the both of them are "authoritarians" in nature.
 He supports the closure of all military bases and opposes foreign aid.

 Israel

 Oliver has condemned the October 7th attacks.
 Still, he has also been critical of the Israeli government on multiple occasions and has labeled the Gaza war as a "genocide".
 Oliver has called for a ceasefire.

 Oliver has additionally stated he would end all support to Israel and Ukraine, stating "While we offer moral support to our friends currently engaged with the enemy, we should not be contributing to extending the fight."

 Immigration

 Oliver supports an "Ellis Island-style immigration" system, stating: "If you're coming here to work and be peaceful, it's not my business."

 Ballot access

-Oliver ballot access for the 2024 presidential election, as of July 2024:
+Oliver ballot access for the 2024 presidential election:

-Oliver has achieved certified ballot access in at least 35 states as of July 2024.
+Oliver achieved ballot access in 47 states.